-Prospective students, who do not meet one of the methods of admission above for dual-credit, please contact the Director of Dual-Credit at (806) 457-4275.
+Prospective students, who do not meet one of the methods of admission above for dual-credit, please contact the Director of Dual-Credit at (806) 457-4200, ext.
+775.

 Special Admission Requirements

 In addition to the admission methods listed above, special admission requirements apply to select programs and students as described in the following areas.